davmre/sigvisa/README.txt

-This package contains the VISA implementation.
-To get started.
+This package contains the NET-VISA implementation.
+Network Vertically Integrated Seismological Analysis.

 - rpy2, R, and numpy are required.
 To test rpy2 and R
   issue: python -m utils.LogisticModel